learn-co-curriculum/creating-columns-lab/README.md

 images can be their original size, 2x, or 3x.
 Use the `width` and `height` properties, with `%` based values, to control that.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/creating-columns-lab' title='Creating Columns Lab'>Creating Columns Lab</a> on Learn.co and start learning to code for free.</p>